edd83/formdesigner-api/README.md

 # Formdesigner project

 This goal of the project is to create a simple Typescript / Node API allowing api user to manage a formdesigner.
+Each form template contains typed fields that can be named by the user and marked as mandatory.

+The following field types are needed :

+text
+numeric (fixed, float, percent ...) true / false list selector (from a specified list values)
+To allow clear view on form display, user can group fields by sections in the form designer.
+A section can contains one or many sections or directly fields.

+The API should allow creation and edition of form templates, fields and sections.
+Data should never be deleted in the db but user can mark as deleted and restore items in his interface.

+The api should expose list of available form templates and a specific template by id returning all the informations of the selected item.

 ## UML generated via typeorm-uml